Purchases made through links earn us a small commission, at no extra cost to you.

 The Deer Lodge is a very short walk (5 minutes) from Lake Louise and is the ideal location for people who are looking to enjoy the Chateau, without actually having to pay the high prices of staying there.
 During the day we would explore the lake area, visit some shops in the Chateau, enjoy a light lunch (french onion soup, of course) and then head back to the Deer Lodge.
 Our nights were spent relaxing in the Lodge’s rooftop hot tub which has a nice view of the glacier.

 The Deer Lodge is a very old building, with rustic decor and smaller rooms.
 The Lodge also forgoes some modern conveniences, such as a TV in the room.
 I’m sure for some people this is a deal breaker, but that’s what I liked about it.
 Without a TV to distract, couples actually have to talk and interact face to face, something that probably doesn’t happen as much as it should in our fast-paced, technology driven world.
 We enjoyed passing the time by playing cards in front of the fireplace, relaxing in the hot tub and playing pool down in the games room (where there is a TV if you get desperate).
+I thought the lodge was a nice choice for a laid-back, romantic trip to Lake Louise.

-Tips for visiting Romantic Lake Louise:
+Tips for Visiting Romantic Lake Louise

 - Kingmik Dog Sled Tours is the only dog sledding company that operates in Banff National Park.
 We took the Great Divide Tour which travels 16 km from Banff National Park, through the Kicking Horse Pass to Yoho National Park.
 The ride was about an hour and a half and cost $159/person.
 Tours depart at 9:30 am, 12:00 pm and 2:00 pm.
 It’s a very popular activity, so make sure you book well in advance.